MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Restart-Computer.md

 ### -Wait

-Indicates that this cmdlet suppresses the Windows PowerShell prompt and blocks the pipeline until all of the computers have restarted.
+Indicates that this cmdlet suppresses the PowerShell prompt and blocks the pipeline until all of the computers have restarted.
 You can use this parameter in a script to restart computers and then continue to process when the restart is finished.